MoscaDotTo/Winapp2/winapp2ool/modules/entrybuilder/readme.md

 # Requirements

 - A source directory containing one or more `*.ini` files with at least one parseable section
-- The shared WebView scaffold catalog (typically `Assembler\Scaffolds\webview.ini`) if any entry declares `WebViewRoot=`
-- The shared QtWebEngine scaffold catalog (typically `Assembler\Scaffolds\qtwebengine.ini`) if any entry declares `QtWebEngineRoot=`
-- The shared Electron scaffold catalog (typically `Assembler\Scaffolds\electron.ini`) if any entry declares `ElectronRoot=` or `ElectronUpdaterRoot=`
+- The shared scaffold directory (typically `Assembler\Scaffolds`) if any entry declares a scaffold root.
+Every `*.ini` in it is read, and each catalog's engine family comes from its section headers rather than its filename: `webview.ini` (`[WebViewScaffold: ...]`) serves `WebViewRoot=`, `qtwebengine.ini` (`[QtWebEngineScaffold: ...]`) serves `QtWebEngineRoot=`, and `electron.ini` (`[ElectronScaffold: ...]`) serves `ElectronRoot=` / `ElectronUpdaterRoot=`

 If the source directory is empty, missing, or contains no parseable sections, EntryBuilder reports `No EntryBuilder source definitions found in: <directory>` and writes no output.
-If a scaffold catalog is missing or empty, generation continues with zero scaffold FileKeys emitted from that catalog and a warning logged.
+If the scaffold directory or a catalog within it is missing or empty, generation continues with zero scaffold FileKeys emitted for the affected families and a warning logged.
 Entries with no corresponding root key are unaffected.

 ---